-\£10,000 fees are due to Stonedale Management & Investments Ltd a company controlled by Simon Retter regarding work undertaken on the financial investment undertaken during the year. as at the end of the current year these fees remain unpaid and included within creditors.
+In 2021 £15,200 of fees were paid to Stonedale Management & Investments Ltd a company controlled by Simon Retter regarding work undertaken on the financial investment undertaken during the year.

 In addition Stonedale management holds an option over 2,500,000 shares with an exercise price of 0p resulting in a share based payment charge of £50,000 during the current year.